gechandesu/licenseid/README.md

-## Query the SPDX license list and licenses information
+# Query the SPDX license list

 `licenseid` module embeds the SPDX license list data file taken from https://spdx.org/licenses/licenses.json and allows you to obtain basic